 As stated in the comments leading up to the final SBA rule, 15 U.S.C.
 657, requires that the limitations on subcontracting for full or partial small business set-aside contracts, HUBZone contracts, 8(a) BD contracts, Service-Disabled Veteran-Owned (SDVOSB) Small Business Concern (SBC) contracts, and WOSB and Economically Disadvantaged Women-Owned Small Business (EDWOSB) contracts, be evaluated based on the percentage of the overall award amount that a prime contractor spends on its subcontractors.

 The SBA suggests that 15 USC 757 provides that any contractor work done by similarly situated entities not to be subcontracted work for purposes of complying with the limitations on subcontracting rule.

-What is a Similarly Situated Small Business?
+What Does a Similarly Situated Small Business Mean?